tobydriscoll/udmath351/notes/system/phase_plane.md

 ## Phase plane

-In the two-dimensional case, the solutions of $\mathbf{x}'=\mathbf{A}\mathbf{x}$ can be plotted as trajectories parameterized by time in the $(x_1,x_2)$ plane, often called the {term}`phase plane`.
+In the two-dimensional case, the solutions of $\mathbf{x}'=\mathbf{A}\mathbf{x}$ can be plotted as trajectories parameterized by time in the $(x_1,x_2)$ plane, often called the **phase plane**.
 Each of the cases in the [stability table](table-fs-stability) has a characteristic type of phase plane portrait that illustrates major aspects of solution behaviors.

 ### Node

-When the eigenvalues are real and have the same sign, the steady state is called a {term}`node`.
+When the eigenvalues are real and have the same sign, the steady state is called a **node**.
 If the sign is negative, all trajectories head into the steady state and it is stable; conversely, in the positive case it is unstable.

 Here is a phase plane plot for $\mathbf{A}=\twomat{-4}{-1}{-2}{-5}$, which has eigenvalues $-3$ and $-6$.